colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 ![Checking Service Workers](/assets/posts/dynamic-templates/example2.png)

-The footer and header timestamps have remained the same (`21:43:40`) but the body has changed to now be `21:49:12`.
+The footer and header timestamps have remained the same (`21:43:40`) but the bodys has changed to now be `21:49:12`.
 This indicates that the only the body was requested, achieving the effect we initially planned for.

 # Final Words

-It's important to note that HTML pages is obviously not the only type resources which can be intercepted and modified by a Service Worker.
+It's important to note that HTML pages are obviously not the only type of resource which can be intercepted and modified by a Service Worker.
 It works on JavaScript files, CSS and many others, opening the road to modularity in a vast ranges of files.
-You can cache for example JQuery or similar libraries which are used on all of your pages, and the browseronly has to request the specific libraries for a single page.
+You can, for example, cache JQuery or similar libraries which are used on all of your pages, so the browser only has to request the specific libraries used on a single page.

 But not everything is rainbows.
-This specific method of doing content injects has a serios performance hit.
+This specific method of doing content injects has a serious performance hit.
 The browser can no longer stream HTML content as it has to wait for the Service Worker to finish downloading the entire content.
 This means resources such as images or stylesheets can't start their request until the entire original page finishes downloading.
-Considering this, in most cases it should be faster to just download the ATF content and then strem using Ajax requests the rest of your page.
+Considering this, in most cases it should be faster to just download the ATF content and then stream the rest of your page with Ajax requests.

 Despite this limitation, it's still a good technique to have in your bag, and it shows how far web technologies have come since event 5 years ago.